mailysg8/Walmonitor-ia/README.md

     shiny::runApp('mds/532/Walmonitor-ia/src')
     ```

-5. The app should open in a seperate window.
-Alternatively, check the Console for the local URL (e.g `http://127.0.0.1:6487`) and open it in your web browser to view the dashboard.
+5. The app will open automatically in a new window.
+Alternatively, check the Console for the local URL (e.g. `http://127.0.0.1:6487`) and open it in your browser.